Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - MythoLogic-13B (using oobabooga/text-generation-webui) : 10
 - Redmond-Puffin-13B (using oobabooga/text-generation-webui) : 9.5
 - llama-2-13B-Guanaco-QLoRA (using oobabooga/text-generation-webui) : 10
+- Dolphin-Llama-13B (using oobabooga/text-generation-webui) : 10
+- Nous-Hermes-Llama2 (using oobabooga/text-generation-webui) : 10
+- 13B-BlueMethod (using oobabooga/text-generation-webui) : 10
+- MythoBoros-13B (using oobabooga/text-generation-webui) : 10

 ### Question 4: What are the main causes of the French Revolution according to this passage: "The French Revolution, which took place between 1789 and 1799, was rooted in financial crises, social inequality, and Enlightenment ideas."
 Task Domain: Abstractive Question Answering